mharrish7/Anime-Editz-Automate/README.md

 # Installation
- - Install moviepy and librosa using pip
+ - Install moviepy, numpy and librosa using pip

 # Instructions
  - Paste your images on the images folder (number them alphabetically for the order)